Written English Requirement

 - two expository writing courses or examinations (minimum six credit hours or eight quarter hour credits) with a minimum of C grade

 For students enrolled in the ¡Adelante!
-Program, the expository writing requirement must be completed within the first thirteen (13) Excelsior College credits, excluding courses with the SP and ESL designation.
+Program, the expository writing requirement must be completed within the first thirteen (13) Excelsior University credits, excluding courses with the SP and ESL designation.

 To be eligible to count toward Excelsior’s Written English Requirement, a course must meet the following criteria: